-ID Activity Status 66 We will monitor LARC activity, including who is accessing services, and uptake of training for clinicians to become LARC fitters UPDATED activity for 2025/26 68 We will launch an online access tool and continue to co-develop with Trusts an online booking system where possible UPDATED activity for 2025/26 78 Continue to develop online booking across providers to support access and gain 'live' system oversight of capacity, of all service access Continuing activity from 2024/25 81 Target health inequalities by increasing invites and uptake of NHS Health Checks for those with highest risk in a range of settings UPDATED activity for 2025/26 83 Local implementation at borough and neighbourhood levels of SEL Vital 5 priorities UPDATED activity for 2025/26 85 Work with health and care partners to ensure access to and delivery of Serious Mental Illness (SMI) Annual Health Check (AHC) in line with national line targets and local quality metrics UPDATED activity for 2025/26 89 Promotion of Learning Disability (LD) Annual Health Check AHC amongst target population especially those who do not engage in health checks e.g. black females and white males UPDATED activity for 2025/26 66 68 78 81 83 68 We will launch an online access tool and continue to co-develop with Trusts an online booking system where possible 78 Continue to develop online booking across providers to support access and gain 'live' system oversight of capacity, of all service access 81 Target health inequalities by increasing invites and uptake of NHS Health Checks for those with highest risk in a range of settings 83 Local implementation at borough and neighbourhood levels of SEL Vital 5 priorities 85 Work with health and care partners to ensure access to and delivery of Serious Mental Illness (SMI) Annual Health Check (AHC) in line with national line targets and local quality metrics 89 Promotion of Learning Disability (LD) Annual Health Check AHC amongst target population especially those who do not engage in
+Outcome ID Activity Status E. People have healthy and fulfilling sexual relationships and good reproductive health: 66 We will monitor LARC activity, including who is accessing services, and uptake of training for clinicians to become LARC fitters UPDATED activity for 2025/26 E. People have healthy and fulfilling sexual relationships and good reproductive health: 68 We will launch an online access tool and continue to co-develop with Trusts an online booking system where possible UPDATED activity for 2025/26 E. People have healthy and fulfilling sexual relationships and good reproductive health: 78 Continue to develop online booking across providers to support access and gain 'live' system oversight of capacity, of all service access Continuing activity from 2024/25 F. People receive early diagnosis and support for physical health conditions: 81 Target health inequalities by increasing invites and uptake of NHS Health Checks for those with highest risk in a range of settings UPDATED activity for 2025/26 F. People receive early diagnosis and support for physical health conditions: 83 Local implementation at borough and neighbourhood levels of SEL Vital 5 priorities UPDATED activity for 2025/26 F. People receive early diagnosis and support for physical health conditions: 85 Work with health and care partners to ensure access to and delivery of Serious Mental Illness (SMI) Annual Health Check (AHC) in line with national line targets and local quality metrics UPDATED activity for 2025/26 F. People receive early diagnosis and support for physical health conditions: 89 Promotion of Learning Disability (LD) Annual Health Check AHC amongst target population especially those who do not engage in health checks e.g. black females and white males UPDATED activity for 2025/26

-Outcome ID Activity Status F. People receive early diagnosis and support for physical health conditions: 90 Increase the uptake of all cancer screening across our diverse communities particularly for those whom English is not their first language including local Portuguese and Spanish speaking community Continuing activity from 2024/25 G. People who have developed long term health conditions have help to manage their condition and prevent complications: 101 The Lambeth Community Diabetes Service continues to work closely with partners to improve population health and reduce inequalities by provision of 5 diabetes clinics weekly across Lambeth and structured education sessions for people with diabetes.
+Outcome ID Activity Status F. People receive early diagnosis and support for physical health conditions: 90 Increase the uptake of all cancer screening across our diverse communities particularly for those whom English is not their first language including local Portuguese and Spanish speaking community Continuing activity from 2024/25 G. People who have developed long term health conditions have help to manage their condition and prevent complications: 101 The Lambeth Community Diabetes Service continues to work closely with partners to improve population health and reduce inequalities by provision of five diabetes clinics weekly across Lambeth and structured education sessions for people with diabetes.
 The service will continue building on the established integrated model of care with existing Lambeth Together partners UPDATED activity for 2025/26 G. People who have developed long term health conditions have help to manage their condition and prevent complications: 103 We will also use local Quality Improvement methods to support GPs in delivering diabetes reviews including training, guidelines and other resources developed with colleagues across South East London Continuing activity from 2024/25 G. People who have developed long term health conditions have help to manage their condition and prevent complications: 107 Explore options to scale up the Pain: Equality of Care and Support in the Community (PEACS) programme across Lambeth UPDATED activity for 2025/26 G. People who have developed long term health conditions have help to manage their condition and prevent complications: 111 We will continue to support the community pharmacy hypertension check service to reduce demand in General Practice UPDATED activity for 2025/26